Galser/ptfe-demo-vagrant-vc-backuprestore/README.md

 # Run log

-How-to is going to consist of two parts [Prepate PTFE](#prepare_ptfe) and [Working with snapshots](#working_with_snapshots) with the first one being presented in condensed form, and you always can refer to the ["How-To section"](https://github.com/Galser/ptfe-demo-validcert#how-to) of the above-mentioned base repo https://github.com/Galser/ptfe-demo-validcert .
+How-to is going to consist of two parts [Prepate PTFE](#prepare-ptfe) and [Working with snapshots](#working-with-snapshots) with the first one being presented in condensed form, and you always can refer to the ["How-To section"](https://github.com/Galser/ptfe-demo-validcert#how-to) of the above-mentioned base repo https://github.com/Galser/ptfe-demo-validcert .

 ## Prepare PTFE
-- Clone this repo (use the tools of your choice)
+- Clone this repo (*use the tools of your choice*)
-- Prepare SSL certificates (or reuse existing) - key, certificate, and bundle - all in PEM format
+- Prepare SSL certificates (*or reuse existing corresponding to the DNS record*) - key, certificate, and bundle - all in PEM format
+- Double-check that DNS A-record for your choosen name ( `ptfe-vagrant.guselietov.com` in example ) points to teh correct IP-address ( `192.168.56.22` in example ).
 - From insdie folder with cloned repo - start the VM: `vagrant up`
 - Connect to VM `vagrant ssh`
 - Start the PTFE install: `curl https://install.terraform.io/ptfe/stable | sudo bash`